Makes Me Wonder: Music video

 Maroon 5 shot the video of "Makes Me Wonder" at the Los Angeles International Airport.

-Directed by John Hillcoat, the video was shot at the Los Angeles International Airport and at the Los Angeles Department of Transportation.
-Levine said Hillcoat had an idea of turning the airport into a bizarre, surreal, sexually charged, fashionable world.
+Directed by John Hillcoat, the video was shot at the Los Angeles International Airport, the Los Angeles Department of Transportation and also at the Caltrans District 7 Headquarters.
+Levine said Hillcoat had an idea of turning the airport into a retro-futuristic, bizarre, surreal, sexually charged, fashionable world.
 It was the band's first music video without former drummer Ryan Dusick, who had left the band the previous year, and it was their first video to feature new drummer Matt Flynn.
 The clean version of the song is used in the video.
 At the end of the video, Levine is shown asleep on the plane with an eye mask on as the song plays in the background.

 The video premiered on MTV's Total Request Live (TRL) on March 29, 2007.
 In the video, the gate they are in is "M5", which stands for Maroon 5.

 Live performances

 Maroon 5 performed "Makes Me Wonder" for the first time at the 2007 Kids' Choice Awards on March 31, 2007.
 Later, they continued with the song at the 2007 MuchMusic Video Awards on June 17, and Canadian Idol on August 14, respectively.
 Maroon 5 performed "Makes Me Wonder" for their ten-date Club Tour from April to June 2007, and the It Won't Be Soon Before Long Tour (2007–2008).
 The band played with the song live in their various appearances such as American Idol, Good Morning America, Saturday Night Live, The Tonight Show with Jay Leno, The Ellen DeGeneres Show, Rove and TRL.
-As of 2024, it is the only song from the album that is played live on a regular basis.
+As of 2024, it is the only song from the album that is played live at nearly every show.